SystemsApproach/ops/arch.rst

 platform.
 This is relevant here because Resource Provisioning has to get this platform up-and-running before Lifecycle Management can do its job.
-But in another example of circular dependencies, Lifecycle Management then plays a role in keeping the underlying platform up-to-date.
+But in another example of circular dependencies, Lifecycle Management also plays a role in keeping the underlying platform up-to-date.

 Clearly, the “Install & Inventory” step requires human involvement,